 Types of Testicular Cancers

-There are several types of testicular cancers, which are categorised by the types of cells
+There are several types of testicular cancers, which are categorised by the types of cellsthe basic structural and functional unit of all living things they develop from.

 Seminoma – Germ Cell Tumours